lu-jeremy/stlvp/README.md

 # Neural STL Controller for Autonomous Visual Navigation

 ## Overview
-This code modifies the repositories for [NoMaD](https://github.com/robodhruv/visualnav-transformer/) and [STLCG](https://github.com/StanfordASL/stlcg/).
+This code modifies and depends on the repositories for [NoMaD](https://github.com/robodhruv/visualnav-transformer/) and [STLCG](https://github.com/StanfordASL/stlcg/).

 ## Setup